smenjas/educational-content/computers.md

 - [Wikipedia](https://en.wikipedia.org/): free-content encyclopedia
 - [YouTube](https://www.youtube.com/)

 Don't let yourself sit in rut.
-Explore, learn, create, and share.
+Explore, learn, create, and share!

 ## Programming
 If you want to know more about how computers work, check out [Free Code